quartucm/message-view-ng2/README.md

 ### Project set up

-Note: You must be running Node 6.9 or higher and NPM 3.0 or higher in order to run this application.

 1) Clone the repo using the HTTPS link and the credentials provided to you.
 ```git clone https://gitlab.signafire.com/external/signafire-challenge.git```